EmulatorJS/EmulatorJS-Netplay/README.md

 Go to the releases tab and download the [latest release](https://github.com/EmulatorJS/EmulatorJS-Netplay/releases/tag/latest) for windows and open the exe file.

-There is a GUI app version and a CLI version.
-* The GUI version is recommended for most users.
+The GUI version is recommended for most users.
-* The CLI version is recommended for advanced users.

 You can also download the source code and run `npm i` to install packages and then `npm start` to start the server.